 Comprehensive income is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-Comprehensive income and its components for fiscal 2017, 2016 and 2015 are disclosed in the accompanying consolidated statements of comprehensive income.
+Comprehensive income and its components for fiscal 2018, 2017 and 2016 are disclosed in the accompanying consolidated statements of comprehensive income.

-As of June 30, 2017, 2016 and 2015, accumulated other comprehensive income is comprised of foreign translation adjustments of \$1.5 million, \$2.7 million \$6.5 million, respectively, and net unrealized gains (losses) on available for sale securities of less than \$0.1 million, \$(0.1) million and (\$0.1) million, respectively.
+As of June 30, 2018, accumulated other comprehensive income is comprised of foreign translation adjustments of \$1.4 million.
+As of June 30, 2017 and 2016, accumulated other comprehensive income is comprised of foreign translation adjustments of \$1.5 million \$2.7 million, respectively, and net unrealized gains (losses) on available for sale securities of \$0.1 million and (\$0.1) million, respectively.